outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

     - what if there's an optimal interface to represent all information (interface-building formula), rather than a specific one (causal, object, type, function, priority, system, structure interface)
     - an interface is just a standardizing filter - a formula to generate the right standardizing filter for a particular task would be better than relying on interface definitions

+  - this will involve the physics of scales, filters, and other structures relevant to interface networks

 ## Post Problems (in System Context)

   - whats next after automating problem-solving (of problems within the context of a semi-knowable system)?